Measuring your Round Bale to Determine the Net Size Needed

 Sizes and Range Available:

 Round bale Nets – Available in 3cm, 4cm and 6cm sized holes in both knotted and knotless netting;

 Please note that the 6x4 hay nets will fit all 4 sizes of round bales (3x4 up to 6x4).
 For instructions on how to fit the hay net over a bale of hay and also how to make a 6x4 hay net fit the smaller sized round bales, then please click here.

 If you are after a truly flexible hay net that will fit BOTH the large export bales AND the round bales, then we suggest purchasing the Large Square 8x4x3 / 8x3x3 nets in either knotted or knotless.

 Installing your GutzBusta® Hay Net on a Round Bale

-Firstly position your hay roll on its flat side so you can pull off the twine or string keeping it together.
+Firstly, position your hay roll on its flat side so you can pull off the twine or string holding the bale together.
 Then put the hay net over onto the top of the bale before you undo strings etc. If your hay bale stays together once string is removed such as lucerne hay might, then putting the net over first isn't necessary, but some bales such as oaten and pasture fall apart quickly, so this way you have net in place ready to pull down quickly to contain the hay.